Translate This Page

 leadership professionals who are interested in policy

-may work as education policy analysts for school
+education policy analysts for school

 systems, in think tanks, or for lobbying organizations.